whlapinel/separate-setting-manager/progress-log.md

 Added ability to adjudicate role applications from admin page.

 need to:
-- Add ability to apply for roles in /[userID]/application.
+- DONE Add ability to apply for roles in /[userID]/application.
 - Switch to tailwind css and restyle application
 - learn about catch-all routes, optional routes, route interceptors, route groups, etc.
 -

-issues: roles and pendingRoles allows duplicate entries.
+issues: (RESOLVED) roles and pendingRoles allows duplicate entries.
 How to prevent duplicate entries?

 ## 12/23: